baskerville/bspwm/examples/receptacles/README.md

 The scripts present in this directory can be used to store and recreate layouts.

-Both scripts takes a JSON state (output of `bspc wm -d`) as input or argument.
+Both scripts take a JSON state (output of `bspc wm -d`) as input or argument.

 - `extract_canvas [state.json]` outputs a new JSON state where each leaf window is replaced by a receptacle.